ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

     Notice that we are destroying the trigger at this step so we don't need to worry about reinteracting with it or being prompted on-screen with "Open" still.

-    Test it out!
     Now the opening effect that we made should play when opening the chest.
 This helps the action to feel more intentional and rewarding as a player.

     <div class="figure-block">
     <figure>